runtoolsio/taro-core/README.md

 ```

 #### Path
 Shows path to the config file.
-This is handy in cases where path to the config is used as argument:
+This is handy in cases where path to the config is used as an argument:
 ```commandline
 vim `taro config path`
 ```